Quick Italian Pink Sauce – Easy Pasta Sauce

 You know how much we love pasta over here and maybe its a great hint that we wrote a whole ebook on making pasta from scratch (just saying), but yes, we have plenty of pasta recipes:

-• pistachio lasagna – the goddess of pasta (after pasta water, because that’s liquid gold!), anything pistachio is a huge yes from us!
+- pistachio lasagna – the goddess of pasta (after pasta water, because that’s liquid gold!), anything pistachio is a huge yes from us and the perfect way to welcome September!

-• baked mostaccioli con ricotta – another italian american recipe, but a total hit as a pasta bake in our books;
+- baked mostaccioli con ricotta – another Italian-American recipe, but a total hit as a pasta bake in our books, and perfect to welcome the colder months;

-• pasta alla cenere – if you love gorgozola, olives and cream this is the pasta for you!
+- pasta alla cenere – if you love gorgonzola, olives and cream, this is the pasta for you!

 Italian Pink Sauce